 Excluding cancers of the skin, prostate cancer is the most common cancer and the second-leading cause of cancer death in the United States.
-Most of the time prostate cancer is detected before a man develops symptoms, with approximately 85% of prostate cancers detected by abnormalities in either bloodwork (PSA screening test) or by rectal exam.
+Most of the time prostate cancer is detected before a man develops symptoms, with approximately 85 percent of prostate cancers detected by abnormalities in either bloodwork (PSA screening test) or by rectal exam.

 Expert groups agree that routine screening for prostate cancer can help detect the disease at an early stage.
 When to begin screening depends on one’s risk of prostate cancer, which is influenced by a combination of factors including age, family history, race, and lifestyle.
 It is important that men discuss the test with their doctor to develop a screening plan tailored to their individual risk.